cormullion/PoincareDisk.jl/docs/src/basics.md

 !!! note

     Famous French mathematician and physicist Henri Poincaré (1854–1912) popularized the hyperbolic disk model in 1905 and it now carries his name.
-However, this was really a rediscovery of the original work of Eugenio Beltrami some decades earlier.
+However, it was really a rediscovery of the original work of Eugenio Beltrami some decades earlier.

 ## Overview

 Points on the Poincaré disk are represented as complex numbers `z`, where `|z| < 1`.

 The disk is a *unit disk*, with `(0 + 0im)` at the center.
 The four cardinal points (E, S, W, and N) are: